 All papers are subjected to a blind peer review process.
 Manuscripts are invited from academicians, research students, and scientists for publication consideration.
-Papers are accepted for editorial consideration through email firstname.lastname@example.org with the understanding that they have not been published, submitted or accepted for publication elsewhere.
+Papers are accepted for editorial consideration through online submission with the understanding that they have not been published, submitted or accepted for publication elsewhere.
+All manuscripts follows our submission process.
 Papers accepted for publication may not be published elsewhere in the same form, either in the language of the paper or any other language, without the consent of the Editorial Board.

 Free of charge.

 Manuscripts should be attached and sent to the Editor via e-mail.
 The file to be written using the following software: MS-WORD or PDF format for IBM compatible computers.
+From volume 9 number 1, June 2022 we apply new template of word and latex format.
 The paper format or template can be downloaded here: MS Word or Latex.

 Transactions paper should not exceed 25 typeset, printed pages.
 Order of parts: Title of article, author's names, author's institutional affiliations, abstract (maximum 200 words suitable for abstracting services), main text, tables (each starting with a caption) and figure captions, list of symbols and abbreviations (if necessary), numbered list of references, biographical sketch, and original figures.

 The JMECS manuscript is divided into three parts.
 The first part includes the title, author’s name, abstract, and keywords.
 Titles should be concise and informative, clearly stating the main findings of the manuscript.
 A good title indicates the relationships among the variables studied, for example “The Effect of Surface Dielectric Variations on The Optical Properties of MoS2 Nanosheets”.
 Avoid hyperboles, abbreviations, and brands.)